nalapati/sdc-behavioral-cloning/README.md

 In view of the above, this solution implements a model that predicts the steering angle in radians given an input image from the center camera of a car.
-It is sufficient to go shallow and not use a lot of non-linearity by using just a few convolutional layers, but going wide by collecting a LOT of data and using a large number of filters in a single layer.
+It is sufficient to go shallow and not use a lot of non-linearity by using just a few convolutional layers, but going wide by collecting a LOT of data and using a large number of filters in a few layers.
 The 3D convolutional layers in the model allow learning time series information across different frames basically the depth dimension amounts to timesteps or camera images from previous points in time.